| Nana's

 Over

-the years Nana, Papa and I have honed our skills in the art of photographing
+the years Nana, Papa and I honed our skills in the art of photographing

 food...no easy task.
 The professionals rarely use actual edible food in their